mptrsen/Orthograph/README.md

 - double-check the resulting file.
 Is it empty?
 Does it contain the right number of lines (number of taxa * number of COGs)?

-If you want to create these files yourself, make sure that the COG ID is in the first tab-separated field, the sequence ID in the third field, and the taxon shorthand in the sixth field.
-Any fields in between are irrelevant to Orthograph but must not be omitted since it relies on their order.
+If you want to create these files yourself, make sure that the COG ID is in the first tab-separated field, the sequence ID in the second field, and the taxon shorthand in the third field.

 b) The official gene set (OGS)